Natalia Duarte

 “A Music Moment” is a 30 minute participatory music session aimed for children ages 0 to 3 and their families.The event takes place without words, so it is open to audiences of any linguistic background.

 The methodology of this project is inspired by Edwin Gordon’s Music Learning Theory, a pedagogic approach that guides children into developing audiation, which is the comprehension of music and the basic foundation of musicianship.
-One particularity of this method is the lack of use of language: neutral syllables are used when singing, similar to baby babble.
-In this way spoken language is taken out of the equation and the full attention goes into making music together.
+Neutral syllables are used when singing, similar to baby babble, so the full attention goes into making music together.
 I composed the pieces of the events to meet the needs of variety and complexity that best fits the children’s learning process, and they're also fun for parents to sing along.

 Reserve your place by writing to tonlistarstund@gmail.com